Honeywell Boosts 2018 Outlook

 Sales for the full year are also now projected between $42.7 billion and $43.5 billion on 3 to 5 percent organic growth, up from the prior range of $41.8 billion to $42.5 billion on 2 to 4 percent organic growth.

-On average, analysts polled by Thomson Reuters expect earnings of $7.98 per share on sales of $42.38 billion for the year.
+On average, 20 analysts polled by Thomson Reuters expected earnings of $8.43 per share for the year.
 Analysts' estimates typically exclude special items.

 The company also raises its free cash flow guidance by $0.1 billion after a strong first quarter.